inaimathi/langnostic/posts/deal-interlude-3.md

-### <a name="deal-journal-interlude-three-being-a-brief-musing-on-session-mechanisms-and-their-implementation"></a>Deal Journal - Interlude Three -- Being a brief Musing on Session Mechanisms and Their Implementation
+### <a name="deal-journal-interlude-three-being-a-brief-musing-on-session-mechanisms-and-their-implementation" href="#deal-journal-interlude-three-being-a-brief-musing-on-session-mechanisms-and-their-implementation"></a>Deal Journal - Interlude Three -- Being a brief Musing on Session Mechanisms and Their Implementation

 I'm going to get to the reflections piece eventually, I swear.
 Or maybe I won't.
 Fuck I don't know.